-This is where you can donate money or support to either BrightonSoup or one of the projects who pitched at our first BrightonSoup ONLINE.
+This is where you can donate money or support to either BrightonSoup or one of the projects who pitched at our second BrightonSoup ONLINE on 17 June 2021.

 It is not just about money.
 All our community projects can benefit from donations of time, support, equipment, expertise and network building.
 So much can happen from connections made on the night.

 If there is anything you can offer any of the projects, you can complete the contact form here and we can forward your details on, or use the contact details by each project below.

 If you would like to donate money you can do so using the Donate Button below.
 You can then choose to donate to BrightonSoup or name the project you wish us to pass on your donation to.

 If you would like to be among the first to know about our future events you can sign up to our mailing list here.

 Scroll down for more information on each project and to see their pitches.

 Use this button and you can donate to either BrightonSoup or any of the projects below using the dropdown option.
 Note PayPal fees apply.